Skyway Fishing Pier State Park

 Skyway Fishing Pier State Park is a Florida State Park located on the north and south sides of the mouth of Tampa Bay.
-When the original cantilevered Sunshine Skyway Bridge, carrying I-275 (US 19), partially collapsed in 1980, due to the collision of a freighter on one of its pilings, it was replaced by the current bridges.
+When the original cantilevered Sunshine Skyway Bridge, carrying US 19 (I-275 was not signed on the Skyway until the new bridge opened in 1987), partially collapsed in 1980, due to the collision of a freighter on one of its pilings, it was replaced by the current bridges.
 The approaches to the old bridge, however, were left in place and converted into the longest fishing pier in the world.